 Regular pedicures from a professional nail technician at a beauty salon can similarly help with health issues like ingrown toenails, early diagnosis of any potential medical issues, and infection prevention.

-We suggest getting a monthly pedicure if you want your toes to stay gleaming – and who doesn’t love a foot massage?!
+We suggest getting a pedicure every four to six weeks if you want your toes to stay gleaming – and who doesn’t love a foot massage?!

 Can you have too many manicures?